themaplelab/dot-public/dot-simpler/dot-field-mut-stage-0/README.md

 This folder contains the type safety proof for Field Mutable DOT.

-Field Mutable DOT can be thought of as being a calculus which is somewhere in between [WadlerFest DOT](https://infoscience.epfl.ch/record/215280/files/paper_1.pdf) and [κDOT](https://plg.uwaterloo.ca/~olhotak/pubs/scala18.pdf).
+Field Mutable DOT can be thought of as being a calculus that is somewhere in between [WadlerFest DOT](https://infoscience.epfl.ch/record/215280/files/paper_1.pdf) and [κDOT](https://plg.uwaterloo.ca/~olhotak/pubs/scala18.pdf).
 It has the same